exercism/go/concepts/strings/introduction.md

 fullName := "Jane" + " " + "Austen" // fullName = "Jane Austen"
 ```

-Some special characters need to be escaped with a leading backslash, such as `\b` for Backspace and `\n` for new lines in strings.
+Some special characters need to be escaped with a leading backslash, such as `\t` for a tab and `\n` for a new line in strings.

 ```go
 Dialogue := "How is the weather today?\nIt's sunny"